Nearsightedness

 Treatment

-The goal of treatment is for the person to see far away objects clearly.
-Choices are:
+The goal is for the person to see far away objects clearly.
+Treatment options are:

 Some people may choose to have surgery.
-Choices are:
+Options are:

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.